White Sox vs. Braves Player Props Betting Odds

 Olson Stats

-- Olson has picked up a hit in four straight games.
-During his last five outings he is batting .316 with a double, a home run, three walks and four RBI.
+- Olson has picked up a hit in five straight games.
+During his last five outings he is batting .350 with a double, two home runs, a walk and eight RBI.

 Olson Recent Games